Dirk1980ac/scripts/README.md

 - firewalld-export: Export firewall rules to a file.

-- gen-ula: Generates a randol ULS for private IPv6 Networks.
+- gen-ula: Generates a random ULA for private IPv6 Networks.

 - media-convert: Convert media files into different formats.